ess-dmsc/h5cc/README.md

 ### How do I get set up? ###

 Copy it to your project and use it.
 The included test executable will provide you some examples of how to use it.

+You can also compile and run tests.
+Go to some build directory, a different directory, not this directory.
+Run the following: cmake ./sourcepath make

 ### Contribution guidelines ###